Mainfrezzer/ase-docker/README.md

 You can also run multiple servers with only one SteamCMD directory!

-## Example Env params for CS:Source
+## Example Env params for Ark Suvival Evolved
 | Name | Value | Example |
 | --- | --- | --- |
 | STEAMCMD_DIR | Folder for SteamCMD | /serverdata/steamcmd |